Nico-Curti/NumPyNet/docs/NumPyNet/layers/batchnorm_layer.md

 The layer has been implemented following the original paper [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/abs/1502.03167), where is also possible to find the entire implementation of the algorithm and teoretical explanations of forward and backward pass.

-According to the paper, if x<sub>i</sub> is the value of the x pixel in the i-th image of the batch, where i range from 1 to `batch_size`, then the forward pass look as follow:
+According to the paper, if x_i is the value of the x pixel in the i-th image of the batch, where i range from 1 to `batch_size`, then the forward pass look as follow:

 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=\bar&space;x&space;=\frac{1}{batch\_size}&space;\sum_{i=0}^{batch\_size}x_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\bar&space;x&space;=\frac{1}{batch\_size}&space;\sum_{i=0}^{batch\_size}x_i" title="\bar x =\frac{1}{batch\_size} \sum_{i=0}^{batch\_size}x_i" /></a>